 In conjunction with that, I encouraged my mother and father to prepare their bucket list.
 “A bucket list enumerates things one wants to do before one dies (kicks the bucket),” says Christopher Peterson Ph.D.
 Here’s what you should remember while helping your parents make one.

 The first thing you should do is to figure out any unfulfilled dream that your mom and dad may still be holding on to.
 For instance, they may have always wanted to go to Paris and take a picture in front of the Eiffel Tower.
 Alternatively, your pops may wish to learn sign language, while your momma has dreamed of having a parrot.

 Remind Them To Add Realistic Items

 Keep in mind that the things on the bucket list should be realistic for your senior parents.
+“It’s not that people should stop taking dream vacations; just be aware that the caregiving life may take them down a different path,” says Marc E. Agronin, M.D. a geriatric psychiatrist.
 When your dad has heart-related issues, for example, he cannot possibly fulfill his desire to do skydiving.
 If your mom has asthma, you cannot allow her to walk until the end of the Great Wall of China.

 Focus On A Few Things At First

 It is also a great idea to add less than ten items in your parents’ bucket list.
 That will make the decision-making process easier for them, considering there are so many things that they want to do.
 Once your mom and dad have crossed out everything on the list, you can encourage them to make a new one.